raphaelbarreiros/psa_car_controller_fix/docs/abrp.md

 ABRP will optimize your itinerary with these parameters.

 ### Prerequisite
-1. A working last version of psa_car_controller
+1. A working last version of psa_car_controller_fix
 2. A abetterrouteplanner account
 3. Make sure that you don't have a "Can't get car model error" if so look at the [FAQ](../FAQ.md)